Vorago/open-ide/README.md

 # About

 This project solves a basic problem of navigating in a bunch of projects and opening them in IDE of your preference, which happens IntelliJ IDEA in my case.
-I use [i3wm](https://i3wm.org/), but same functionality can be adapted for other desktops as well.

 # Demo